AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 <box type="tip" seamless>

 All overlapping appointments will be shown on Overall View.
-If currently on Day View, see [here](#switch-between-overall-view-and-day-view--switchview-or-sv)
+If currently on Day View, see <a href=#switchView>here</a>.

 e.g. `d/2024-02-20 from/10:00 to/11:00` will not be accepted if there is an existing appointment for another patient within that time frame.